T1m099/backend/README.md

 3. move `priv.pem` into the directory `/user_logins/jwt` and replace the already existing file
 4. mode `pub.pem` into the directory `/user_events/authentification` replace the already existing file

+##Set up certificates for SSL
+Create the folder `certificates` in the `traefik/certificates` directory and insert the file `server-cert.crt` with the certificate for ssl.
+Also insert the file `priv.pem` with the corresponding key.

 ##Start the application
 you can now start the application by running `docker-compose up -d --build --remove-orphans`